 Find the pathlines for these water waves.
-Since this is a messy process, simplify it by assuming that ε is small.
+Since this would be a messy process if done exactly, simplify it by assuming that ε is small.
 In that case the particle displacements are small, and that allows you to approximate x in the sine and cosine by the x-value ξ of the initial particle position, which is constant for a given particle: